xingchenwan/nasbowl/README.md

     NAS-Bench-201: ```NAS-Bench-201-v1_1-096897.pth```

     and install the relevant NAS-Bench-101 and NAS-Bench-201 APIs.

+    (N.B.
+Small RAM machine sometimes have memory issue with this version of NAS-Bench-201.
+If this is a problem, either switch to large RAM machine or use an earlier version of NAS-Bench-201 (v1.0).)

 2. Install the prerequisite packages via ```pip``` or ```conda```.
 We used Anaconda Python 3.7 for our experiments.
 ```bash